zachmccabe/zachmccabe.github.io/_tools/tools.md

 ## Web and ebook design

-Adobe CC, when the project calls for it.
+Adobe CC for collaborative projects.

 AP Stylebook in print and, finally, as an ebook, too :)